iotaledger/identity.rs/docs/overview/advanced/did_messages.md

 ### DID Messages

 Due to this constant need for state recreating, unique performance improvements have been design and implemented for IOTA Identity.
 Most DID Documents will need few to no updates, however identities that sign a lot of Verifiable Credentials might update more frequently, as will be explained in the Verifiable Credentials section.
-To support higher frequency identity updates, we have introduced a unique solution called the “Authentication Chain” (Auth Chain) and the “Differentiation Chain” (Diff Chain).
+To support higher frequency identity updates, we have introduced a unique solution called the “Integration Chain” (Int Chain) and the “Differentiation Chain” (Diff Chain).

 The Auth Chain is a chain of transactions that contain full DID Documents.
 They are unrestricted in what they can add or remove from the DID Document.
 Every Auth Chain transaction points to a separate new Diff Chain.
 These Diff Chain transactions only list the changes to a DID Document and are therefore more compact.
 It is, however, restricted in rotating the signing key, making it fast and easy to validate the transaction.